labrad/servers/GHzDACs/GHzAD_v7.md

 ## Demodulator output

 After demodulation is done on each retrigger, demodulator output is put into a FIFO from channel 0 to `numchan[7..0]-1`.
-Once 11 channels are in FIFO (44 bytes), or end of all retriggering, the ethernet packet is sent by pulling bytes out of FIFO, 44 bytes per output event.
+Once 11 IQ pairs are in FIFO (44 bytes), or end of all retriggering, the ethernet packet is sent by pulling bytes out of FIFO, 44 bytes per output event.
 Use `numchan[7..0]=11` to read back every AD retrigger, since the writing of 44 bytes will immediately trigger a FIFO read.

 The FIFO stores 8192 bytes of data, or 186 packets.